 For enhanced agility, businesses should communicate any changes in priorities to the entire organisation.
 A good way to promote organisational communication is through regular huddles, where the team convenes for a short meeting to update and align themselves on the work that needs to be done.

 This ensures that everybody is kept in the loop without wasting resources on unimportant matters, resulting in a more productive and efficient workforce.

 Designing the office space for agility

 Businesses can likewise design their offices to create collaboration-based spaces that are pandemic-resistant which can help them adapt quickly to changing situations.
 These workspaces can be specifically designed to support team meetings and group interactions which cannot take place remotely.

 The main objective of the office would be to provide a collaborative environment for teamwork, while employees carry out individual task from home.

 In line with official social distancing guidelines to minimise the spread of viruses, businesses can reconfigure their office layout into individual zones based on its overall density.
 These zones can be further reconfigured to serve a multifunctional purpose.

 Achieving agility in the workplace

-Agile strategies can help businesses to navigate economic uncertainties like the one brought on by COVID-19.
+Agile strategies can help business to navigate economic uncertainties like the one brought on by Covid-19.
 Through the implementation of flexible operating plans and policies, businesses have the ability to make swift yet effective decisions in their business direction to mitigate the impact of a sudden crisis.
 This must also be supported by flexible workplace design.